xN4P4LM-org/bot-o-cat/README.md

 ## Running the bot standalone (Optional)

-You can run the bot standalone with the following dockerfile:
+You can run the bot standalone with the following options:

+### Dockerfile

+Using the below dockerfile